thomas-roos/aws-greengrass-lite/spec/libraries/gghttplib.md

 that is contained within the gghttplib:

-- Deployments daemon: During a typical deployments process, we expect to make several cloud calls to the Greengrassv2 Dataplane APIs which will require both GET and POST HTTP calls.
+- Deployments daemon: During a typical deployments process, we expect to make several cloud calls to the Greengrass v2 Dataplane APIs which will require both GET and POST HTTP calls.
 These will need to be done over mutual authentication, providing the device certificate, private key, and root CA over mTLS.
 A subset of deployment features may be possible without the gghttplib.